awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-redshift-cluster-endpoint.md

 ## Properties<a name="aws-properties-redshift-cluster-endpoint-properties"></a>

 `Address`  <a name="cfn-redshift-cluster-endpoint-address"></a>
-The DNS address of the Cluster\.
+The DNS address of the cluster\.
+This property is read only\.
 *Required*: No
 *Type*: String
 *Maximum*: `2147483647`
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Port`  <a name="cfn-redshift-cluster-endpoint-port"></a>
 The port that the database engine is listening on\.
+This property is read only\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)